The De’Longhi All-in-One Coffee Maker is a true do-it-all appliance – I love it

 The anti-chlorine filter is designed to eliminate the taste of chlorine in the water when making drip coffee.
 De’Longhi recommends replacing the anti-chlorine filter after 80 cycles or 6 months, whichever comes first.

-What is the De’Longhi All-in-One Combination Coffee Maker like to use?
+What is it like to use?

 The De’Longhi All-in-One Combination Coffee Maker & Espresso Machine has a digital display and pretty simple controls.
 The three buttons on the far-left side are as follows: the top button is the espresso on/off button, the middle button is the espresso coffee/hot water button, and the bottom button is the steam button.

-The black display panel houses the touch display functions, there’s a coffee on/off button, clock, and four buttons at the bottom: bold (for more flavorful coffee), along with the buttons for auto, hours, and minutes, which are used to set the clock and program the coffee maker to start automatically.
+The black display panel houses the touch display functions, there’s a coffee on/off button, a clock, and four buttons at the bottom: bold (for more flavorful coffee), along with the buttons for auto, hours, and minutes, which are used to set the clock and program the coffee maker to start automatically.

 Making a pot of coffee was as simple as pouring coffee grounds into the basket, filling the water tank, and pressing the on/off button to start the brewing process.
 You can see the final result in the photo above.
+That whole carafe brewed in under ten minutes, it was light and delicate to drink, although, if I'm being critical, I think it lacked a little body and depth.
+It's a good cup of filter coffee, but not the best I've ever had.

 To make espresso, the machine needs to be preheated.
 I turned the appliance on, inserted the filter holder (without coffee), and placed one of the De’Longhi double-walled glasses (sold separately at Amazon) underneath.
 Then, I turned the espresso maker on to deliver hot water into the glass, which I then emptied.
 Then I repeated the process again, this time with coffee beans that I ground (but not too finely) in one of my own coffee bean grinders.
 (When I make espresso-based beverages, I prefer to grind beans, and the De'Longhi does not have one built-in.)

-To make a Latte, I prepared the espresso as described above, and then pressed the steam button (waiting for it to reach the right temperature), put a cup of 2% milk underneath, turned the steam dial to On, and moved the cup in slow upward motions.
+To make a latte, I prepared the espresso as described above, and then pressed the steam button (waiting for it to reach the right temperature), put a cup of 2% milk underneath, turned the steam dial to On, and moved the cup in slow upward motions.
 When it reached the desired consistency, I poured over the espresso.

 De’Longhi recommends cleaning the frother after each use.
 It can be easily removed and washed with warm water.
 The drip tray contains a red level indicator, which helps you see when it’s at risk of overflowing (although I emptied it after every use).
 When the red level indicator starts poking up from the tray, it’s time to empty and clean the tray.
 In the photo above, I slid the drip tray partially to the right so you can see the red level indicator.